Jimmy Swaggart

 Jimmy Lee Swaggart (/ˈswægərt/; March 15, 1935 – July 1, 2025) was an American Pentecostal televangelist, pastor, media mogul, author and gospel music artist.

-He was born in Ferriday, Louisiana, into a musically and religiously active family that included cousins Jerry Lee Lewis and Mickey Gilley.
+Swaggart was born in Ferriday, Louisiana, into a musically and religiously active family that included cousins Jerry Lee Lewis and Mickey Gilley.
 Swaggart was ordained as a pastor by the Assemblies of God.
 He went on to become one of the most well-known televangelists in America.
 During the 1980s, his crusades were a major part of his ministry—drawing large crowds and receiving significant media attention.
 Swaggart founded Jimmy Swaggart Ministries, which owns and operates the SonLife Broadcasting Network (SBN).
 He also founded the Jimmy Swaggart Bible College.
 Swaggart was the senior pastor of the Family Worship Center in Baton Rouge, Louisiana.

 Swaggart was known for scandals involving prostitutes in 1988 and 1991 and revolutionary groups accused of war crimes in southern Africa.
 One prostitution scandal gave rise to a televised February 21, 1988, speech by Swaggart known as his "I have sinned" speech.
 After Swaggart was defrocked by the Assemblies of God due to sexual immorality, he moved on to become a non-denominational minister.

-Swaggart founded Jimmy Swaggart Bible College.
-He wrote about 50 Christian books offered.
+Swaggart wrote about 50 Christian books offered.
 He sold over 15 million records worldwide as a gospel artist and, in 1980, he received a Grammy Award nomination.
 Married for over 70 years, he raised a ministerial family spanning four generations.
-Swaggart died in Baton Rouge at age 90.
+Swaggart died in Baton Rouge at age 90, on July 1, 2025.